kagent-dev/kmcp/devel/quickstart/README.md

 - **Enterprise Organizations**: Standardizing MCP server development and deployment across teams
 - **Startups**: Quickly prototyping and deploying AI-powered features without infrastructure overhead

-Due to the varitaion of personas that benefit from kmcp, we define quickstart journeys.
-Please choose thoe ones that are most relevant to you, and [feel free to add more](/CONTRIBUTING.md)!
+Due to the variety of personas that benefit from kmcp, we define quickstart journeys.
+Please choose the ones that are most relevant to you, and [feel free to add more](/CONTRIBUTING.md)!